Last updated on February 8th, 2019 at 02:50 pm

 Batu Ferringhi is definitely the second most popular point of interest in the historical Penang, Malaysia after Georgetown.
 Batu Ferringhi consists of a long stretch of soft, white sandy beach along a winding road named Jalan Batu Ferringhi.
 It is mostly popular for the beach, which is not usually for swimming, but can be enjoyed with other sea activities, lie water sports.
 The area also has a popular night market, good for buying souvenirs or gifts for yourself.
 The only con in this area is that since its touristy, you need to be prepared to pay higher for food, compared to when you are staying in Georgetown.

-Enjoying the Sunrise at Four Points
+Enjoying the Sunrise

 We aren´t early birds but we couldn´t miss this scenery while staying in the beach.
 Not all beaches are created equal, yet every beach is beautiful in its own way.
 It´s always a perfect moment to walk around when the beach is empty.
 A good time to relax and enjoy a good talk.